-(Moreover, as already said above, \Longrightarrow Chapter 11.3.7, the use of the Fault Simulator generally requires that no phase current exceeds 0.1 · In.)
+(Moreover, as already said above, \hookrightarrow Chapter 11.3.10, the use of the Fault Simulator generally requires that no phase current exceeds 0.1 · In.)

-• Set [Service / Test (Prot inhibit) / Sgen / Process] "Ex Start Simulation" to the required signal.
+• Set [Service / Test - Prot inhib. / Sgen / Process] "Ex Start Simulation" to the required signal.